luchhh/snake-legacy/README.md

 ```

 ## Architecture

+This is a browser game that uses Phaser3 as a based framework

 Apple and Snake are two POTOs handling state of these objects in the game.
 They are completely agnostic of the Phaser framework.